sgmurphy/wordpress-plugins/smartcrawl-seo/readme.txt

 If you're looking for the best SEO plugin for WordPress, you need to give SmartCrawl a try.
 With SmartCrawl, there's no more juggling settings, making guesses, and wondering if your SEO is properly optimized.
 Use SmartCrawl’s one-click setup, automatic XML sitemaps, improved social sharing, real-time keyword and content analysis, and scans and reports.

 Create clear, bold, targeted content and rank at the top of your favorite search engine – from Google to Bing.

+**Access the complete SEO tool suite from the start with [SmartCrawl Pro](https://wpmudev.com/project/smartcrawl-wordpress-seo/).**

+Level up immediately with exclusive Pro features like scheduled SEO audits & URL crawls, automatic linking, and location based redirects.
+[Learn more about Pro](https://wpmudev.com/project/smartcrawl-wordpress-seo/).

 ### SmartCrawl’s SEO Tools for WordPress Include:
 * One-Click Setup Wizard – Activate settings to boost your reach – no more guesswork!